ZinkDigital/Flight/README.md

 * Read a copy of an Object from the Space
 * Take (remove) an Object from the Space

 And equally as important is that each interaction is performed under a time constraint called a 'lease'.
-Addtionally in Flight these operations are asychronous, hence return Future of the resulting type.
+Additionally in Flight these operations are asychronous, hence return Future of the resulting type.

 If you are using Flight in your project you can download the binaries from sonatype, for example in an SBT powered project you need to include this line :